uchicago-cs/chiwebsite/chirc/assignment1.rst

 So, you should start implementing your solution with the requirements of the rest of the project in mind.
-More specifically, your solution to Project 1a should meet the following requirements:
+More specifically, your solution to this assignment should meet the following requirements:

--  «12.5 points» You must send the ``RPL_WELCOME`` *only* after the ``NICK`` and ``USER`` messages have been received.
+-  (A) You must send the ``RPL_WELCOME`` *only* after the ``NICK`` and ``USER`` messages have been received.

--  «25 points» You must take into account that you may get more or less than one full message when you read from a socket.
+-  (B) You must take into account that you may get more or less than one full message when you read from a socket.
 You may not solve this problem by reading one character at a time from the socket.

--  «12.5 points» Your solution must parse the nick and username from the ``NICK`` and ``USER`` messages, and compose the correct ``RPL_WELCOME`` reply.
+-  (C) Your solution must parse the nick and username from the ``NICK`` and ``USER`` messages, and compose the correct ``RPL_WELCOME`` reply.